 “Baby, can’t you see I’m busy?!
 What do you want from me?
 I didn’t do that.
 In fact, I _____________!”

 That right there… that’s called invalidating.
 It’s exactly the opposite of what she wants and needs.
 It’s also the exact opposite of what you need as a man.

 Your wife isn’t acting badly.
 She’s not misbehaving or broken.
 She’s protecting the love by keeping the relationship tidy.
 Your wife is telling you about a black mold growing that is undermining your estate.
 What she is sharing with you is her wisdom that builds and protects the connection you both deeply desire.

 You…?
 You’re on a ladder with a drywall knife in your hand and just want to work on the present room.
-There is good change you’re also kinda annoyed and far more interested in moving ahead and quick fixes so you can get back to it.
+There is a good chance you’re also kinda annoyed and far more interested in moving ahead and quick fixes so you can get back to it.

-Even worse, you’re a guy who is working toward the same goal every month – building a new room where more sex, intimacy, and deep connection happens.
+Even worse, you’re a guy who is working toward the same goal every month – building a new room where more sex, intimacy, and deep connection happen.